rwhite35/demo_module_public/README.md

 ## Composer Package Manager and Autoloading

 The final configuration task initializes the project and installs the framework components using Composer package manager.
 Dependencies are defined in a `composer.json` file which is not included in this repo.
-However the required dependencies are listed below.
-This way another package dependency solution can be cleanly install without Composer artifacts.
+However, the required dependencies are listed below.
+This way another package dependency solution can be cleanly installed without Composer artifacts.
 To walk through installing this project using Composer, refer to [Composer Basic Usage](https://getcomposer.org/doc/01-basic-usage.md).

 1. Laminas & PHP Dependencies